When an aging family member needs help, most of us want to be there for him or her. We jump up immediately to say, “I’ll be right over.”

 Family Member Identity Crisis

-Half of American adults today are part of the Sandwich Generation, looking after their children and their aging relatives simultaneously.
+Half of the American adults today are part of the Sandwich Generation, looking after their children and their aging relatives simultaneously.
 These people providing endless amounts of care find themselves physically, socially, financially, and emotionally spent at the end of the day.

 As she devotes more and more time to others, the family caregiver finds the time left for personal needs begins to shrink.
 A caregiver’s support role can start small and slowly grow, until suddenly she realizes she’s no longer doing many things she used to enjoy, like having dinner with friends, taking the kids to the park, or going for a run.